 February is a reminder that help and resources are available.
 If you or someone you care about is noticing changes in vision, exploring low vision services early can make a meaningful difference in quality of life.
 From specialized evaluations to adaptive devices and training, LowVisionBC is here to provide support every step of the way.

-Learn more about our services and how we can help you maximize your vision at www.lowvisionbc.ca.
-Taking action today can help you stay independent, active, and confident—making the most of your vision for years to come.
+To learn more about our low vision services and how we can help you make the most of your remaining vision, call 855-640-8752 or visit Low Vision BC.
+Taking the first step today can help you maintain your independence, stay active, and continue living confidently for years to come.